Welcome to my website!

 4. All element objects will compete with one another to be activated and the strongest element object/s will be activated.

 5. These activated element objects will be in the form of words, sentences, images, or instructions to guide the robot's brain to do one of the following: provide meaning to language, solve problems, plan tasks, solve interruption of tasks, predict the future, think, or analyze a situation.

-6. The activated element object/s is also known as the robotís conscious.
+6. The activated element object/s is also known as the robotís conscious (internal thoughts).